 Everyone liked Muriel.
 She encouraged creative people of all stripes to continue on their path of creativity and social justice, and with Muriel’s Journey poetry prize, we hope to pass on inspiration and strength to all who create with a sense of justice in mind.

 Because Muriel always did things a little differently, we’re doing this poetry prize differently, too.
-We are keenly aware of how subjective the judging of poetry can be; therefore, we give a prize to a poet randomly selected from the longlist of those who met the entry requirement of “lively, outspoken ideas … speak your mind and let the world know what you think … look at your subject in an unexpected way … take a risk in your composition … be frank and unreserved.”
+We are keenly aware of how subjective the judging of poetry can be; therefore, we give a prize, "Fortuna's Choice," to a poet randomly selected from the longlist of those who met the entry requirement of “lively, outspoken ideas … speak your mind and let the world know what you think … look at your subject in an unexpected way … take a risk in your composition … be frank and unreserved.”

 Lastly, we have two first prizes, a general one, and one specifically for a poet with close ties to the Downtown Eastside.